Khashi99/IEEE-CIS_Fraud_Detection_2025/NOTES.md

 ### EDA
 - goal: look at the data. any data that we use for the model should be filled
 - if its 60% full you keep the column
-- filtering the data (Forsome columns, the vast majority missing, you drop them. filter 40 columns).
+- filtering the data
+    - for some columns, the vast majority missing, you drop them. filter 40 columns.
 - how you will impute the data (median or main)
 - use sklearn's `LabelEncoder` (eg. apple/android = 0/1)
 - 400 features left.
-Either do full feature or feature selection. (`mutual_info_classification`)
+    - either do full feature or feature selection. (`mutual_info_classification`)
 - merge relevent columns (card1-card6)

 ### models